Seeds // Juneteenth Night at the Theater Curated by Kalimah Abioto

 But the sobering reality underscores the urgency of their story.
 Black farmers owned 16 million acres of land in 1910, but today, that number has dwindled to a fraction.
 The farmers in the community struggle to access funding that white farmers nearby seem to secure with ease.

 Through these inter-generational stories, we see the cycles of inequity and embedded racism that persist to this present day, and the signs of hope and renewal with younger generations of farmers.
-SEEDS emphasizes how human beings are innately tied to our foundational roots, roots which carry our ancestral memories—somber, bitter, and sweet.
+Seeds emphasizes how human beings are innately tied to our foundational roots, roots which carry our ancestral memories—somber, bitter, and sweet.